Son (2021 film): Production

 Filming occurred in February 2020.
-The production was beset by a number of disasters during the shoot in Mississippi including two tornadoes, one of which lifted a huge tree onto one of the houses where they were due to shoot the next day, forcing Kavanagh to rewrite the scene, incorporating this into the story.
+The production was beset by a number of disasters during the shoot in Mississippi, including two tornadoes, one of which lifted a huge tree onto one of the houses where they were due to shoot the next day, forcing Kavanagh to rewrite the scene, incorporating this into the story.
 Kavanagh was also approached by a self-proclaimed Satanist on set who said they were messing with dark forces and should stop, which gave way to rumors that the film was cursed.

 Release

 RLJE Films acquired the distribution rights for the film, which was released on March 5, 2021.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on 6 critics, indicating "mixed or average" reviews.

 On Common Sense Media, Jeffrey M. Anderson rated it 2/5 stars writing that, "generally well-made and well-acted, this horror/thriller still doesn't really work thanks to a repetitive, fairly predictable storyline and many upsetting scenes of a child screaming in pain."
 Meagan Navarro of Bloody Disgusting rated it 3.5/5 stars writing that "Kavanagh once again delivers potent chills and an ominous atmosphere to create a powerfully discomforting depiction of just how far a mother would go for her son."

 Marcos Codas of Dread Central described the film as "a wild ride with a strong message that really rewards the attentive viewer."